ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 * Caveonix RiskForesight™ v2.4
 * HyTrust® CloudControl™ v6.2.1 for vCenter Server with NSX-T
 * Juniper® vSRX and Juniper vSRX Gateway Appliance 3.0 (20.1R2)

-  For more information about vSRX Gateway Appliance 3.0, see [Overview of the available virtual SRX models, vSRX, and vSRX 3.0](https://kb.juniper.net/InfoCenter/index?page=content&id=KB33572){:external}.
 * Red Hat OpenShift v4.6
   * New installations of Red Hat OpenShift on vCenter Server require VMware vSphere 7.0 Update 1a with NSX-T 3.1.
 For NSX-T 2.5.1 deployments, you must upgrade to vSphere 7.0 Update 1a with NSX-T 3.1.
   * During deployment and day 2 operations, you are prompted for the cluster.
 You can install the service to the management cluster or any workload cluster.